haicheviet/personal-space/site/content/posts/python-monorepo-part1/index.en.md

 ![Alt text](image.webp "src: https://www.raftt.io/post/development-challenges-of-working-with-monorepos-and-multirepos")

-> TLDR: Monorepos are not a new technology, but I find that the tooling around Python monorepos is still poor and more like a hack than making standard.
-My blog and [github repo](https://github.com/haicheviet/python-monorepo/blob/main/libs/ml/pyproject.toml) plan to solve that:
+> Although monorepos are not a new technology, I find that the tooling around Python monorepos is still lacking.
+Most solutions feel like workarounds rather than standard.
+My blog and [Github repo](https://github.com/haicheviet/python-monorepo/blob/main/libs/ml/pyproject.toml) will aim to address these issues:
 > * A poetry environment playground with production release support.
 > * Automated code formatting and linting for Python projects.
 > * A Docker multi-stage CI/CD pipeline that supports sharing and caching of stages between libraries.